The English translation of Perumal Murugan’s first novel lets down its craft and intent

 In the preface, the translator of Rising Heat, Janani Kannan, begins a paragraph with: “My own paternal grandfather was a farmer all his life,” narrating the travails of her family’s ancestral farmlands, noting that some of her neighbours sold their property to housing developers.
 This “personal experience,” she claims, “connected [her] with the characters and the events in the novel intimately.”
 This kind of reading, although common, conflates the singular experiences of the family portrayed in the novel with one’s own experiences, however painful they may be.

-To real to be true
+Too real to be true

 This literal reading of general events – losing farmlands to housing corporations – eclipses the complexity of the particularities of Rising Heat.
 Kannan does note Perumal Murugan’s layered foray into the psyche of his characters, but because of her literal reading, emblematic in the above instance, English readers are served a lacklustre text to savour.
 The literality is more visible in the translated text, where text is favoured over context, word over meaning, syntax over texture.